spilth/homebrew-tap/README.md

 # spilth Homebrew Taps

-This is a Homebrew tap repository containing a collection of formulae for toold made by [spilth](https://github.com/spilth).
+This is a Homebrew tap repository containing a collection of formulas for tools made by [spilth](https://github.com/spilth).

 ## Usage